auxesis/hugo-gh-actions/stub.md

 Still a stub.

-I don't want to stub.
+I don't want no stub.